alan-turing-institute/robots-in-disguise/CodeOfConduct.md

 offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.

+While not all the aspects listed below are legally protected characteristics, we value and respect everyone's unique identities and experiences.
 Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination